IkarosKappler/plotboilerplate/README.md

-# A Javascript Plotting Boilerplate
+# An interaction Javascript Plotting Boilerplate
 For plotting visual 2D data with Javascript and canvas (in 2d-context).

 This is a simple collection of useful functions I repetively used for